 What Is a Subcontractor Agreement?

-A subcontractor agreement is a legal document that explains the responsibilities of a subcontractor.
+A subcontractor agreement is a legal document that explains the responsibilities of a subcontractor or freelance consultant.
 The subcontractor is legally required to perform the duties outlined in the agreement as well as follow any rules explained in the master agreement.

 In some cases, a primary contractor will have a master agreement or contract with their client.
 If stated in the master agreement, then the independent contractor is able to hire out work to a subcontractor in order to complete the project.